Aborevsky01/devops-flask-task/README.md

 ### I. Creating Image for app.py

-Firstly, we create a folder named `/app` which will contain everything, mandatory for the application itself.
+Firstly, we create a folder named `/app`, which will contain everything mandatory for the application itself.
 Besides uploading the code, we also need a corresponding  `Dockerfile` - template, stating the instructions for the consequent container creation.
 There are some lines we'd like to dive into:

 ```
 RUN pip3.8 install flask